Skip to content

 Cache by status code

 Setting cache TTL based on response status overrides the default cache behavior (standard caching) for static files and overrides cache instructions sent by the origin web server.
-To cache non-static assets, set a Cache Level of Cache Everything using a Page Rule.
+To cache non-static assets, set a Cache Level of Cache Everything using a Cache Rule.
 Setting no-store Cache-Control or a low TTL (using max-age/s-maxage) increases requests to origin web servers and decreases performance.

 Caching limits